GSmithApps/GSmithApps/index.md

 Hi, I'm Grant.
 Welcome to my site!

-I'm a 30 year old dude living in Lawrence Kansas.
+I'm a 30 year old rando living in Lawrence Kansas.

 I live in an apartment with my girlfriend Dhanya, and her/my cat, Samosa.
 I have two older brothers named Drew and Derek, and my parents are Audrey and David.
+I love them all very much, am so thankful for them, and I don't know what I'd do without them.

 Professionally, I am a programmer, advocate, and teacher.
-I love programming, math, and science, and I like to use those things at work.
+I love programming, math, science, philosophy, and everything in between.

 # Contact/Social